-For those receiving home care or who are resident in a care home, the opportunity to get away for a few days and enjoy a change of scene can offer a sense of independent living.
+For those receiving live-in care in Brighton, the opportunity to get away for a few days and enjoy a change of scene can offer a sense of independent living.
 If you’re spending time in Brighton with ageing parents, here are eight suggestions to help get you out and about during your visit.

 The Royal Pavilion